elockard/salina-erp-bmad2/docs/epics.md

 - Same assignment flow as fast path

 **And** Error handling:
-- No ISBNs available: "⚠️ No Physical ISBNs available.
+- No ISBNs available: "⚠️ No ISBNs available.
 Import ISBN block first."
 - Race condition (ISBN assigned concurrently): "This ISBN was just assigned.
 Please try again." → auto-loads next available
-- Already assigned: "This title already has a Physical ISBN assigned."
+- Already assigned: "This title already has an ISBN assigned."

 **And** Permission check: Only Editor/Admin/Owner can assign ISBNs